jhqiu1/jhqiu1.github.io/_pages/about.md

 - Provincial Student Innovation and Entrepreneurship Program, 2020

 # Academic Service
-- Reviewers for *AAAIh*, *International Journal of Production Research*, *The Journal of Supercomputing*, and so on.
+- Reviewers for *AAAI*, *International Journal of Production Research*, *The Journal of Super computing*, and so on.

 # Academic conferences
 - 2024 The 2nd Human Centered Intelligence Academic Conference, 202412, CSU, Outstanding Poster Nomination Award.